Basil-Johnson44/LibreCrowl---SEO-Spider-Tool/README.md

 # LibreCrawl-SEO Tool

-This tool is not entirely Made my be I just made some small usefull changes. https://www.reddit.com/r/TechSEO/comments/1p049bi/i_got_frustrated_with_screamingfrog_crawler/
+This tool is not entirely Made by my, I just made some small usefull changes. https://www.reddit.com/r/TechSEO/comments/1p049bi/i_got_frustrated_with_screamingfrog_crawler/

 A web-based multi-tenant crawler for SEO analysis and website auditing.